Where the athlete’s trail of sacrifice reveals itself

 John graduated from J.P.
 McCaskey High School in Lancaster, Pennsylvania.
 He has a B.A. in American Studies from Temple University and is slowly working toward an M.F.A. in Creative Writing from Drexel University.

-He is managing editor/national desk for Perpetual Sports Network and lives in Lancaster, Pennsylvania.
+He is managing editor for R1S1 Sports and lives in Lancaster, Pennsylvania.

 PAUL HAGEN became aware of baseball when his third-grade teacher said she was rooting for the White Sox in the 1959 World Series.
 He immediately began pulling for the Dodgers.